AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/cs101/2019-12-28-curve-fitting-101-part-2-least-squares-data-fitting.md

 Let's plot the best-fit line along with the points:

-{% include posts/picture.html img="best-fit" ext="png" alt="The best-fit line to the data we were given." shadow=false %}
+{% include posts/picture.html img="best-fit" ext="PNG" alt="The best-fit line to the data we were given." shadow=false %}

 Awesome!
 This is the best-line fit for the data points we were given.